dressedinblack5/rk-r65/README.md

    Download and install [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases).

 2. **Load the Firmware File**
-   Open QMK Toolbox with Admin privileges and load the `.bin` file.
+   Open QMK Toolbox as Admin and load the `.bin` file.

 3. **Enter Bootloader Mode**
    Reset the keyboard into bootloader mode.
+(Procedure below)

 4. **Flash the Firmware**
    Click 'Flash', then 'Exit DFU' once the flashing process is complete.